ibm-cloud-docs/schematics/action-setup.md

    7. Click **Create host group**
 5. Click **Next** to save the {{site.data.keyword.cloud_notm}} resource inventory details.
 6. Click **Check action** to verify your action details.
 The **Jobs** page opens automatically and you can view the results of this check by looking at the logs.
 7. Click **Run action** to stop the virtual server instance.
 You can monitor the progress of this action by reviewing the logs on the **Jobs** page.
-For more information, about Check action and Run action, refer to [{{site.data.keyword.bpshort}} action settings](/docs/schematics?topic=schematics-action-setup#action-settings).
+Every 30 seconds the job logs gets auto refreshed.
+See [about Check action and Run action](/docs/schematics?topic=schematics-action-setup#action-settings).
       Before your launch action, you can observe the log items in the `Jobs` page, that is polled by the APIs to create {{site.data.keyword.bpshort}} actions.
 Some of these jobs are polled by an asynchronous API calls.
 Every time you execute the patch action, the `JOB.new-action.ansible` job lists are created.
-      {: note
+      {: note}
+8. Optionally, you can edit a {{site.data.keyword.bpshort}} action by clicking the `edit` icon from the **Settings** page.
+Once the edit is completed, you can relaunch an action, by using **Run action** button.